siddharthkhamithkar/UntitledGame/README.md

 # siddharthkhamithkar.github.io
 Controls-
 Figure it out yourself smh.
-It isn't that though
+It isn't that tough.